marscc/lyspider/README.md

 # lyspider
-a spider base on scrapy
+a spider based on scrapy